orjfickel/Weaponized-Baseball-Mod/README.md

 * Mobs will push light throwables out of the way, but will attempt to walk over heavy ones.
 * Throwables can activate buttons and trigger blocks, break through glass, slide over ice, etc.
 * The bug where item projectiles are slightly off-center compared to their bounding boxes is fixed. (https://bugs.mojang.com/browse/MC-158734).
 (Sorry for this realisation)
+* With the commands "throwable bounciness x" or "throwable friction x" you can play around with setting the bounciness and friction to whatever you like

+## Config

-* Some features can be toggled in the client and server configs (mostly for compatibility)
+Some features can be toggled in the client and server configs (see also the configured mod):
+* How many ticks a throwable can be idle before despawning.
+Default value is 1200 (2 min).
+* Enable throwables dropping themselves after the idle time is over.
+* Disable overriding the vanilla throwables behaviour to make them hittable with bats.
+* Turn on lite mode which disables slow collisions and throwable on throwable collisions.
+* Enable overriding the throwable item sprite renderer to fix the sprite centering bug.
+(Note that you cannot turn this off in 1.19 since configs are no longer loaded before the renderers are registered)

 ## What to know for survival

 Baseballs in relation to arrows are slightly less accurate, do a little more damage when hit with an iron bat, and have slightly more range.